The Equality and Human Rights Commission states:

 - Rainbow Pooch Pride has both a legal and moral obligation to ensure that no individual appointed to provide services is subjected to unlawful or unjust discrimination.
 Everyone should be treated fairly, with dignity and respect.

 - Rainbow Pooch Pride expects that each person should be aware of their behaviour towards others.
-At all times people’s feelings will be valued and respected.
-Language or humour that people find offensive will not be tolerated.
+At all times people’s feelings will be valuedthat people find offensive will not be tolerated.

-- Rainbow Pooch Pride will not tolerate any individual appointed to provide services, volunteer or member being discriminated against either directly or indirectly.
+- Rainbow Pooch Pride will not tolerate any individual appointed to provide services,or joining as a volunteer or member, being discriminated against either directly or indirectly.

 - Disciplinary proceedings may be taken against any individual (paid or voluntary) engaged in the delivery of Rainbow Pooch Pride activities that is found guilty of discrimination.